Israeli strike destroys Gaza building with AP, other media

 “This is an incredibly disturbing development.
 We narrowly avoided a terrible loss of life,” he said, adding that the AP was seeking information from the Israeli government and was engaged with the U.S. State Department to learn more.

-The building also housed the offices of Qatari-run Al-Jazeera TV, as well as residential apartments.
-The Israeli military said it targeted the building because it contained assets of Hamas intelligence agencies, which it said were using media offices as “human shields.”
-It did not provide evidence for the claims.
+The building that was targeted also housed the offices of Qatari-run Al-Jazeera TV, as well as residential apartments.
+The Israeli military said Hamas was operating inside it, a standard explanation, and it accused the militant group of using journalists as human shields.
+But it provided no evidence to back up the claims.

 Hours earlier, another Israeli air raid on a densely populated refugee camp killed at least 10 Palestinians from an extended family, mostly children, the deadliest single strike of the current conflict.